hathibelagal-dev/instantpolyglot/docs/eng/Breton.md

 **Debriñ a ra Yann avalou.**
 (Eat does Yann apples)
-"Yann eats apples."
+“Yann eats apples.”

 However, Breton often uses a periphrastic construction where the verbal noun comes first, followed by a conjugated form of the verb **ober** (to do):

 **Debriñ a ra Yann avalou.**
 (Eating does Yann apples)
-"Yann eats apples."
+“Yann eats apples.”

 For emphasis, other elements can be fronted:

 **Yann a zebr avalou.**
 (Yann eats apples)
-"It's Yann who eats apples."
+“It's Yann who eats apples.”

 **Avalou a zebr Yann.**
 (Apples eats Yann)
-"It's apples that Yann eats."
+“It's apples that Yann eats.”

 ### Questions

 Questions can be formed by using the particle **ha** at the beginning of the sentence:

 **Ha debriñ a ra Yann avalou?**
-"Does Yann eat apples?"
+“Does Yann eat apples?”

 Or by using interrogative words:

 **Petra a zebr Yann?**
-"What does Yann eat?"
+“What does Yann eat?”

 **Piv a zebr avalou?**
-"Who eats apples?"
+“Who eats apples?”

 **Pegoulz e tebr Yann avalou?**
-"When does Yann eat apples?"
+“When does Yann eat apples?”

 ### Negation

 Negation is formed using the particles **ne** before the verb and **ket** after:

 **Ne zebr ket Yann avalou.**
-"Yann doesn't eat apples."
+“Yann doesn’t eat apples.”

 In colloquial Breton, **ne** is often omitted:

 **Zebr ket Yann avalou.**
-"Yann doesn't eat apples."
+“Yann doesn’t eat apples.”

 For emphasis, **tamm** can be used instead of **ket**:

 **Ne zebr tamm Yann avalou.**
-"Yann doesn't eat apples at all."
+“Yann doesn’t eat apples at all.”

 ### Prepositions